zli18/AudioBug/README.md

 * On AT&T phones (we tested on S7, S7 Edge), once the "start recording" button is clicked, the music is muted (to extremely low volume).
 Stop recording will bring the music volume back to normal.

-* On T-Mobile phones or unlocked versions, the music continues with minor volume damp.
+* On T-Mobile phones, or unlocked versions, or other OEM devices (we tested on MotoX, Kindle Fire and Huawei), the music continues with minor volume damp.